Semaphore: Lights

 A signal lamp is a semaphore system using a visual signaling device, often utilizing Morse code.
 In the 19th century, the Royal Navy began using signal lamps.
 In 1867, then Captain, later Vice Admiral, Philip Howard Colomb for the first time began using dots and dashes from a signal lamp.

 The modern lighthouse is a semaphore using a tower, building, or another type of structure designed to emit light from a system of lamps and lenses and to serve as a navigational aid for maritime pilots at sea or on inland waterways.
 Lighthouses mark dangerous coastlines, hazardous shoals, reefs, rocks, and safe entries to harbors; they also assist in aerial navigation.
 Originally lit by open fires and later candles, the Argand hollow wick lamp and parabolic reflector were introduced in the late 18th century.
 The source of light is called the "lamp" and the light is concentrated, by the "lens" or "optic".
 Whale oil was also used with wicks as the source of light.
 Kerosene became popular in the 1870s and electricity and carbide (acetylene gas) began replacing kerosene around the turn of the 20th century.
 Carbide was promoted by the Dalén light which automatically lit the lamp at nightfall and extinguished it at dawn.
 The advent of electrification and automatic lamp changers began to make lighthouse keepers obsolete.
 Improvements in maritime navigation and safety with satellite navigation systems like the Global Positioning System (GPS) have led to the phasing out of non-automated lighthouses across the world.

 Flags

 A flag semaphore is the telegraphy system conveying information at a distance by means of visual signals with hand-held flags, rods, disks, paddles, or occasionally bare or gloved hands.
 Information is encoded by the position of the flags.
 It is still used during underway replenishment at sea and is acceptable for emergency communication in daylight or using lighted wands instead of flags, at night.

+International maritime signal flags are a system used by ships for communication at sea, each flag representing a specific letter, numeral, or message in the international maritime signal code.
+They are brightly coloured and easily distinguishable, serving purposes such as spelling out messages, identifying letters and numbers, signalling distress or requests for assistance and communicating nautical procedures.
+Standardized by the International Maritime Organization (IMO), these flags ensure global uniformity.
+They allow maritime professionals a tool for effective and clear communication at sea.